youyanggu/covid19_projections/estimating-true-infections-revisited.md

 * [Discussion](#discussion)
 * [Conclusion](#conclusion)

+## Summary

+we presented a simple method that 1) computes a standardized test positivity rate for every US state and 2) uses the adjusted test positivity rate and confirmed cases to estimate the true prevalence of COVID-19 infections for every US state and county.

+Using this methodology, we found that the prevalence of COVID-19 in the US was roughly equal in June/July and in March/April (peak of ~300,000 new infections/day).
+However, the implied fatality rate is lower in June/July (~0.4% IIFR) than in March/April (~0.8% IIFR).

+## Prelude

-In July 2020, we released a report, *[Estimating True Infections: A Simple Heuristic to Measure Implied Infection Fatality Rate](/estimating-true-infections)*.
-We described a simple heuristic that can be used to estimate true infections for every state in the US based on the confirmed cases and test positivity rate.
+In July 2020, we released a report, *[Estimating True Infections: A Simple Heuristic to Measure Implied Infection Fatality Rate](/estimating-true-infections)*, that contains our first attempt at creating a heuristic that can be used to estimate true infections in the US based on the confirmed cases and test positivity rate.
 Now, in November 2020, we are posting a revision of the methods based on new data that have come to light over the course of the past four months.

 ## Introduction